Cowden family murders: September 1, 1974

 Belinda's mother left the campground to notify police, after which the sheriff, troopers, and the District 3 Office of the Oregon State Police arrived at the scene.
-Lieutenant Mark Kezar who headed the case would later state that the investigation had been "delayed for maybe a day" because of the lack of indication that anything violent may have occurred at the campsite.
+Lieutenant Mark Kezar who headed the case later stated that the investigation had been "delayed for maybe a day" because of the lack of indication that anything violent may have occurred at the campsite.
 A state trooper, Officer Erickson, recalled: "That camp was spooky; even the milk was still on the table."

 The following morning, the Cowdens' pet Basset Hound, Droopy, was found scratching at the front door of the Copper General Store.

 Search efforts

 The search investigation for the Cowden family was one of the largest in Oregon history, and included assistance from state and local police, numerous volunteers, Explorer Scouts, the United States Forest Service, and the Oregon National Guard.
 The U.S. Forest Service searched 25 mi of roads and trails surrounding the campsite, and helicopters and planes were flown over the area equipped with infrared photography, which would detect recently overturned dirt.
 Despite massive search efforts, law enforcement was unable to find any evidence of a crime.